 I maintain “inbox zero” 90 percent of the time with business email…and 99 percent of the time with personal email.

 These simple practices bring tremendous ease.

-- I rarely visit Facebook except to: 1) post a share on my personal or business page, or 2) interact in a heart-centred small business community, where I’m a facilitator.
+I rarely visit Facebook except to: 1) post a share on my personal or business page, or 2) interact in select groups of primal coaches and health practitioners.

 Speaking of edits…

-- I tidy and discard digital files on the regular.
-This keeps desktop folders and pictures minimal and orderly; same for Evernote stacks, notebooks and to-do lists.
+I tidy and discard digital files on the regular.
+This keeps desktop folders and pictures minimal and orderly; same for Asana projects, Evernote stacks, notebooks and to-do lists.

 And you?
 If you used your technology in the healthiest way possible today, what, if anything, would you do different?
 I’d love to hear in the comments!